Genuine and spurious (non-)ergodicity in single particle tracking: Overview of the results and outlook

 The three major results of this work are as follows.
 First, we demonstrated that the MSD-TAMSD criterion (\ref{eq-msd-tamsd}) may introduce a spurious ergodicity when applied to nonstationary and nonergodic processes but with stationary increments, e.g., BM and FBM, and in turn produce spurious weak ergodicity breaking in stationary and ergodic systems, e.g., the OUP and FBM under stochastic resetting.
 Second, we propose that the MSI is a more suitable observable than the MSD to assess the (non)ergodic properties of a stochastic process via comparison with the TAMSD.
 The new MSI-TAMSD criterion (\ref{eq-msi-tamsd}) in fact coincides with the classic definition (\ref{eq-ergodicity}) of ergodicity and reflects the true (non)ergodic nature of the above systems where the MSD fails.
 Third, we found that the MSI can recognize long-time stationarity and ergodicity of increments of the process in systems exhibiting ultraweak ergodicity breaking, in which the MSD and TAMSD have the same scaling but a different prefactor.
 The behavior of MSD, MSI and EA-TAMSD for the $11$ specific models considered in the text and discussed above are summarized in Tab.~\ref{tab}.
 These results are ready to be used in the statistical analysis of particular experimental situations.
+Our work has broad relevance beyond time-series analysis.
+The examples considered in the manuscript are therefore not intended as a collection of model-specific applications, but rather serve to establish the domains of validity of the MSD--TAMSD comparison and the circumstances under which the MSI--TAMSD comparison is required.